STAINS USED IN LIGHT MICROSCOPY – 1

 Basic stains

-Lets us imagine a solution of a dye made of salts in which their cation (i.e. the positive part of the salt) is colored.
-Chemically speaking, these dyes have a basic nature.
+Lets us imagine a solution of a dye made of salts in which their cation (i.e. the positive part of the salt) has a color.
+Chemically speaking, these dyes are said to have a basic nature.
 Examples of cationic or basic dyes: toluidine blue and methylene blue.
-Hematoxylin, is not such a kind of molecule, not even a salt, but in solution it behaves as a basic dye.
+Hematoxylin is not such a kind of molecule, not even a salt, but in solution it behaves as a basic stain.

 A solution of toluidine blue, methylene blue or hematoxylin stains components of cells and of the extracellular matrix in a purple/blue color.